gatoravi/recipes/_posts/blog/2016-06-05-Vazhakka-fry.md

 - Cover and cook.

+### Notes

-Notes - chilli powder that we use at home is red chillis sun-dried and ground with dhaniya, this is less harmful than just red chillis found in the store.
+Chilli powder that we use at home is red chillis sun-dried and ground with dhaniya, this is less harmful than just red chillis found in the store.

 ### Images of the recipe